-All persons who are certified will have their qualification registered on the NZTA's TTM database.
-There will be a small cost for the registration process.
-All those who are registered will receive a certificate and warrant card.

-A6.4.1 Levels of training

-The NZTA awards the following qualifications:

-- level 1 TC

-- level 1 STMS

-- level 2/3 STMS-NP

-- level 2/3 STMS.

-A6.4.2 Refresher training requirements

-Qualification Lapse period and required action Level 1 TC, Level 1 STMS and Level 2/3 STMS-NP These qualifications lapse three years after the date of the course assessment.
+the NZTA's TTM are certified will have their qualification registered on I database.
+There will be a small cost for the registration e who are registered will receive a certificate and warrant A6.4.1 Levels of The NZTA award ds the following qualifications: training Standard: • level 1 TC • level 1 STMS • level 2/3 STM • level 2/3 STM Special: • WCTL • TC Inspector.
+A6.4.2 Refresher Qualification Lapse period and required action training requirements Level 1 TC, TC Inspector, Level 1 STMS and Level 2/3 STMS-NP These qualifications lapse three years after the date of the course assessment.
 Once lapsed, the holder is deemed out of date and can no longer fulfil a TTM role.
 Qualifications are renewed on successful completion of a refresher course.
 If the qualification has lapsed for over 12 months, the candidate will be required to successfully complete a full workshop for their lapsed level of qualification before being recertified.
-Level 2/3 STMS This qualification is tied to the time frame for the STMS-NP.
+S Level 2/3 STMS This qualification is tied to the time frame for the STMS-NP.
 They will lapse together and the STMS-NP must first be renewed as above.
-In addition the applicant is required to either: • re-sit a practical field assessment, or • submit a recognition of prior experience (ROPE) form to the NZTA's Senior Traffic and Safety Engineer (CoPTTM).
+In addition the applicant is required to either: re-sit a practical field assessment, or submit a recognition of prior experience (ROPE) form to the NZTA's Senior Traffic and Safety Engineer (CoPTTM).
 ROPE This form must contain the details of six closures completed while the practicing STMS held their qualification.
 The six closures must be carried out in the nine months preceding submission of the ROPE application.
-Non-conformance Applicants who have received a non-conformance, or who have an application of the ROPE Haveners if a page. unsatisfactory report may not be considered for ROPE.
+Non-conformance Applicants who have received a non-conformance, or who have an unsatisfactory report may not be considered for ROPE.
 However, if a non-conformance report is followed by a 12 month period of satisfactory performance the ROPE may still be allowed.

-A6.4.3 Summary of certification pathway
+A6.4.3 Summary of certification Certification Summary of pathway

-Certification Summary of pathway Level 1 TC Prerequisite: No prerequisite Pass rate: 60% On job assessment: None Level 1 STMS Prerequisite: Hold TC for one month Pass rate: 60% (at the training, in the final exercise, must have developed a TMP that meets the minimum requirements) On-job assessment: None Level 2/3 STMS-NP Prerequisite: Level 1 STMS Pass rate: 60% (at the training, in the final exercise, must have developed a TMP that meets the minimum requirements) On-job assessment: None Level 2/3 STMS Prerequisite: Level 2/3 STMS-NP On-job assessment: Yes
+pathway Level 1 TC Prerequisite: No prerequisite

+Pass mark: 60%

+On job assessment: None

+Level 1 TC Inspector Prerequisite: No prerequisite

+Pass mark: 60%

+On job assessment: None

+Level 1 STMS Prerequisite: Hold TC (or TC Inspector) for one month

+Pass mark: 60% On-job assessment: None

+Level 2/3 STMS-NP Prerequisite: Level 1 STMS

+Pass mark: 60%

+On-job assessment: None

+Level 2/3 STMS Prerequisite: Level 2/3 STMS-NP

+On-job assessment: Yes
-A6.4.4 Details of courses

-Details of courses for each level of training may be obtained from:
+A6.4.4 Details of Details of courses for each level of training may be obtained from:

-NZ Transport Agency National Office Private Bag 6995 Wellington 6141
+courses NZ Transport Agency

+National Office Private Bag 699 5

+Wellington 6141

+Phone: +64 4 89 94 6355